Career

 Image for illustrative purposes only.

 Sometimes, jobs where you serve people’s materialistic needs can be a bit sian after a while.
-If you’re looking for something more rewarding, like spreading your knowledge to others, try out your hand at being a tutor.
+If you’re looking for something more rewarding, like sharing knowledge with others, try your hand at being a tutor.
 Seeing that Singaporeans stress a lot on education, it’s no surprise that there’s a high demand for tutors out there.

-Do note that you must have the proper know-how and be a good student yourself before trying to impart wisdom unto others, duh.
+Do note that you must have the proper know-how and be a good student yourself before trying to impart wisdom to others, duh.

 Companies to look at: